What is Oligometastatic Breast Cancer?

 What are the outcomes for oligometastatic breast cancer?

-Better outcomes and survival rates are key reasons that OMBC comes with hope.
-Studies are revealing better outcomes for OMBC than for other forms of metastatic breast cancer.
-Some studies show that people with OMBC survive longer than those with polymetastatic breast cancer.1,2
+The growing understanding of OMBC brings hope because studies are revealing better outcomes for this diagnosis compared to other forms of metastatic breast cancer.
+Research shows that people with OMBC often survive longer than those with polymetastatic breast cancer.1,2

 The American Cancer Society estimates that breast cancer will cause 42,690 deaths in the United States in 2020.
 Metastatic breast cancer causes 40,000 deaths in the United States each year.3,4

-If you have received a diagnosis of OMBC, know that hope and help are close at hand.
-Today, more targeted treatments than when doctors first discovered and named this form of metastatic breast cancer.
-Your doctor can help you understand the treatment options, including open clinical trials and likely outcomes.
-This can help you and your doctor make an informed choice and move forward with the best treatment plan for your situation.
+If you have received a diagnosis of OMBC, know that hope and help are available.
+Treatment options are more targeted today than ever before.
+Your doctor can help you understand all the possibilities, including clinical trials, to make an informed choice and create the best treatment plan for your situation.

 Join the conversation